merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 Nitro uses [husky](https://github.com/typicode/husky) for githooks.

-The configuration is placed in the "husky" and the corresponding "lint-staged" node in `package.json`

 Githooks Configuration is placed in the "husky" and the corresponding "lint-staged" node in [package.json](../../package.json)

 ## Daily Work - Creating Patterns & Pages